Frequently Asked Questions

 - Public Transportation

 - Water, power, and gas utilities

 - Public works construction, including construction of housing

 - Airport and Port operations

-- Gas service stations, auto parts supply, auto repair, bicycle repair shops and related facilities.
+- Gas service stations, car washes, car dealerships, auto parts supply, auto repair, bicycle repair shops and related facilities.

 - Health care providers, including: